Skip to content

 Using condoms is an effective way to reduce STIs and unwanted pregnancies.

-You can order condoms through the NHS free condom scheme scheme.
-Young people aged between 13 and 24 years can also use the NHS C Card scheme scheme to access free condoms online and local outlets such as pharmacies.
+You can order condoms through the NHS: Free Condoms for over 16s.
+Young people aged between 13 and 24 years can use the C-Card scheme at NHS: sexual health to access free condoms online and local outlets such as pharmacies.

 Emergency contraception